pasu/pasu.github.io/_posts/2025-01-02-Pbrt_Intro.md

 ### The Evolution of pbrt-v4

-The journey began with Matt Pharr's keynote, "Porting pbrt to the GPU While Preserving its Soul," presented at HPG 2020.
+The journey began with Matt Pharr's keynote, "Porting pbrt to the GPU While Preserving its Soul," presented at HPG 2020 [1].
 This talk illuminated the integration of modern C++ techniques within pbrt, including advanced memory management, polymorphic memory resources (pmr), and tagged dispatch for efficient polymorphism.

 Modern C++ represents a paradigm shift from earlier iterations, such as C++98, with consistent updates every three years culminating in C++23.
 Features like `std::optional`, lambdas, `std::move`, and `std::thread` simplify development and enhance robustness.
-For inspiration, I recommend the article "Remember the Vase!" by C++ founder Bjarne Stroustrup, who advises: "Work hard on a solid foundation, learn from experience, and don’t scrimp on testing."
+For inspiration, I recommend the article "Remember the Vase!" by C++ founder Bjarne Stroustrup, who advises: "Work hard on a solid foundation, learn from experience, and don’t scrimp on testing" [2].
 Personally, working with the pbrt project offers a hands-on avenue to practice these concepts.
 Adopting modern C++ isn't merely about acquiring new skills but also shedding outdated practices, such as over-reliance on `new` and raw pointers—a transformation that makes modern C++ feel like "C+" in essence.

 Moreover, modern C++ is a comprehensive solution for streamlining development and collaboration.
 It encompasses sophisticated build systems and project layouts (e.g., **CMake**), robust dependency management tools (e.g., **vcpkg** or **Conan**), continuous integration systems (e.g., **GitHub Actions**), and advanced IDEs (e.g., **VS Code**, **Visual Studio**, **CLion**) augmented by powerful AI tools like GitHub Copilot.